 As from 1 January 2021, this can mean having to notify a transaction not only to the US Federal Trade Commission and the Japan Fair Trade Commission, for example, but also to both the European Commission and the UK Competition and Markets Authority (CMA), a scenario that did not arise when the UK was still part of the EU.
 In fact, the CMA has demonstrated such an appetite for active merger control enforcement that it is fair to ask whether the UK merger control regime is in fact “voluntary” in name only.

-Other leading merger control authorities include those in Australia, Brazil, Canada, China, Mexico, Russia, South Korea and Ukraine, to name but a few.
+Other leading merger control authorities include those in Australia, Brazil, Canada, China, Mexico and South Korea, to name but a few.
 Sorting out where filings are required can be a very significant task.

 Once it has been determined where merger filings need to be made, the next question is what the regulatory reviews will entail and what needs to be done in order to obtain approval in each jurisdiction.
 Again, each merger control regime has its own test for determining whether a given transaction will be approved, and while the approach may be broadly similar across jurisdictions, there are nuances in each that are important to understand.

 For example, is the legal test for assessing mergers based on maintaining effective competition, avoiding the creation or strengthening of a dominant position, or some other standard?
-Are vertical mergers subject to the same level of scrutiny as horizontal mergers?
+Are vertical mergers (which are starting to garner more attention in the USA, in particular) subject to the same level of scrutiny as horizontal mergers?
 How are efficiencies considered by the regulator in its assessment?
 Is the agency’s analysis based purely on competition law principles or are there other (eg, public interest) considerations at play?
 What kinds of arguments are most likely to be persuasive to each authority, and how does one ensure a consistent approach across jurisdictions at a time when international co-operation between regulators is more common than ever?

 Of course, another key issue will be how the regulatory process affects timing.
 After all, there is no such thing as a deal that is not time-sensitive.
 In every transaction, there is a sense of urgency and a desire to close as soon as possible, ideally the day before yesterday.

 This urgency needs to be reconciled with the fact that, with some notable exceptions, most merger control jurisdictions require closing to be suspended until regulatory approval has been granted.
-Taking into account the time needed to prepare the filing(s), which in challenging cases can easily be hundreds of pages long (excluding annexes), the time spent in “pre-notification consultations” with the relevant authorities before formal filing occurs (an increasingly common practice in many jurisdictions), and the time it takes for the review process(es) to play out, closing can easily be delayed, for a couple of months in simple cases to well over a year in more challenging ones.
+Taking into account the time needed to prepare the filing(s), which in challenging cases can easily be hundreds of pages long (excluding annexes) in certain jurisdictions, the time spent in “pre-notification consultations” with the relevant authorities before formal filing occurs (an increasingly common practice), and the time it takes for the review process(es) to play out, closing can easily be delayed, for a couple of months in simple cases to well over a year in more challenging ones.

 For the above reasons – and many more – navigating a global merger control filing and approval process is a complex business, and it is only getting more complex every year.
-Merger Control 2021 aims to cut through some of that complexity by providing the reader with a practical guide that covers 26 of the world’s leading merger control jurisdictions in a user-friendly format.
+Merger Control 2022 aims to cut through some of that complexity by providing the reader with a practical guide that covers several of the world’s leading merger control jurisdictions in a user-friendly format.

 Although by no means a substitute for seeking advice from experienced merger control counsel, this guide provides clear and practical answers to most of the fundamental questions faced by any company involved in a transaction that requires merger control filings.
 The reader will find this guide to be a very useful tool for finding their way through the increasingly complex labyrinth of global merger control.